Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Introduction

-The construction is more general in the sense that there are other Feynman categories.
+These classes of examples bring us to the ultimate level of abstraction and source of Hopf algebras of this type: the Feynman categories of \cite{feynman}, which we treat in the second part \cite{HopfPart2}.
+These constructions are more general in the sense that there are other Feynman categories besides those which yield co-operads with multiplication.
 One of the most interesting examples going deeper into mathematical physics is the Feynman category whose morphisms are graphs.
-This allows us to obtain the graph Hopf algebras of Connes and Kreimer.
-Going further, there are also the Hopf algebras corresponding to cyclic operads, modular operad, and new examples based on 1--PI graphs and motic graphs, which yield the new Hopf algebras of Brown \cite{brown}.
-Here several general constructions on Feynman categories, such as enrichment, decoration, universal operations, and free construction come into play and give interrelations between the examples.
+This allows us to obtain the graph Hopf algebras of Connes and Kreimer mentioned above.
+Going further, there are also the Hopf algebras corresponding to cyclic operads, modular operads, and new examples based on 1-PI graphs and motic graphs, which yield the new Hopf algebras of Brown \cite{brown}.
+Here several general constructions on Feynman categories, such as enrichment, decoration, universal operations, and free construction, come into play and give interrelations between the examples.

-There are quotients that are obtained by ``dividing out isomorphisms'', which amounts to dividing out by certain coideals.
-This again allows us to distinguish the levels between planar, symmetric, labelled and unlabelled versions.
-To actually get the Hopf algebras, rather than just bialgebras, one again has to take quotients and require certain connectedness assumptions.
-Here the conditions become very transparent.
-Namely, the unit, hidden in the three examples by normalizations, will be given by the unit endomorphism of the monoidal unit $\unit$ of the Feynman category, viz.\ $id_{\unit}$.
-Isomorphisms keep the coalgebra from being conilpotent.
-Even if there are no isomorphisms, still all identities are group--like and hence the coalgebra is not connected.
-This explains the necessity of taking quotients of the bialgebra to obtain a Hopf algebra.
-We give the technical details of the two quotients, first removing isomorphisms and then identifying all identity maps.